ChaerinMin/chaerinmin.github.io/_pages/about.md

 I received a B.S in Electrical and Computer Engineering at University of Seoul in 2021.

-**NOTE : This website is still under construction.
-For my publications, experience, awards, and other activities, please refer to my CV.**
+**NOTE : For my publications, experience, awards, and other activities, please refer to my CV.**

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.